LarsSkovslund/NuGet.Package.Builder/README.md

 # NuGet.Package.Builder

+##Getting started
+NuGet.Package.Builder imports a MSBuild target file into the project along with a `.nuspec` file and a builder configuration file `package.builder.json`.

+## package.builder.json
 ```
 {
     // Enable this if you need to build package from the nuspec file instead of the project file.